mikaeelkhalid/aws-cdk-group-chat-app/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
+# Serverless Group Chat Application using AWS CDK

+This repo contain example of modern serverless group chat application using various AWS services like AWS CDK, AWS AppSync, and AWS Lambda.

+Since this app has multiple stacks and we intend on deploying all of them, we'll use the `--all` flag.

+`cdk synth --all` emits the synthesized CloudFormation templates for all stacks.

+`cdk bootstrap` bootstrap the AWS environment if you're deploying CDK stack for the first time.

-* `cdk deploy`      deploy this stack to your default AWS account/region
+`cdk deploy --all` deploy all stacks to your default AWS account/region

-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template
+Once deployed successfully, you should be able to see the graphql endpoint in your terminal.